HELP SPARE THE AIR

-Businesses are also encouraged to join the Spare the Air program to help provide comprehensive notification services and assistance to their employees.
-Employers can enroll in the fax or email notification program, obtain materials and get information on resources and incentives available by visiting the employer section of the web site at the following location:
+Businesses are also encouraged to join the Spare the Air Employer Program to help provide comprehensive notification services and assistance to their employees.
+Employers can enroll in the email notification program, obtain materials and get information on resources and incentives available by visiting the employer section of the web site at the following location:

-www.sparetheair.org/Get-Involved/For-Employers.aspx.
-Once enrolled, the Air District informs employers by fax or email or both when they are expecting a Spare the Air day.
-Employer coordinators are notified at approximately 1 p.m. the day before, providing them time to inform the employees at their worksite.
+www.employerssparetheair.org.
+Once enrolled, the Air District informs employers by email when they are expecting a Spare the Air day.
+Employer coordinators are notified the day before, providing them time to inform the employees at their worksite.
 A number of resources are available to employer participants as well.
 Reports, references, tool-kits and more are yours as part of the program.
-You may also order free materials, such as brochures, posters, and incentive items, to support your Spare the Air efforts.

 Hacienda Spare the Air Resources